arkni8/react-proctoring/README.md

+#### <i>!NOTICE: This is majorly <a href="https://github.com/ansh-saini/react-proctoring">Ansh Saini's</a> work.
+I only added the cam detection bit.
+Major credit goes to him.
+I'm only publishing this for ease of use </i>

 # Overview

 This is a headless library which only gives you some flags.
 What you do with that information is totally upto you.
 The UI for handling various use cases is completely in your hands.